doda/doda/README.md

 - 🔭 Until recently I was working as a systems engineer at [Substack](http://substack.com/)
-- 💬 Ask me about: jhanas, lifting, psychology, philosophy 😄
+- 💬 Ask me about: jhanas, lifting, physiology, psychology, philosophy 😄
 - ⚡ Fun fact: I started my first company at 17.
 We were repairing Xbox 360s with the <img src="https://i.imgur.com/Jpe0nC0.png" height=13 /> Red Ring of Death ☠️

 <h5>Tech I like:</h5>